 Some infections can be severe but this is very rare.
 A liver transplant may be needed for these infections.

-To help lower the chances of hepatitis A:
+To help lower the risk of hepatitis A:

-- Wash your hands before eating or making food.
+- Wash hands before eating or making food.

 - Avoid sexual contact with a person with hepatitis A until they are cured.

 - Avoid injected drug use.
-If you use drugs, do not share needles.
+Do not share needles.

 - Use bottled water for drinking.
-Use it for cooking, washing food, and brushing your teeth.
+Use it for cooking, washing food, and brushing teeth.

 - Do not use ice chips.